Non-existence of extremal Sasaki metrics via the Berglund-H\"ubsch transpose: Extremal Sasaki metrics and Berglund-Hübsch transpose

-In this subsection, we use the Berglund-H\"ubsch transpose to produce families of examples of links with the following property: if the link $L_f$ does not admit Sasaki-Einstein metric then its Berglund-H\"ubsch dual $L_{f^T}$ can always admit a deformation $L_{f_{BP}^T}$ in its moduli such that this link is obstructed to admitting extremal Sasaki metrics in its whole cone.
+In this subsection, we found examples of Sasakian manifolds where the Lichnerowicz inequality is preserved via the Berglund-H\"ubsch rule, that is, we produce links such that if the link $L_f$ satisfies the Lichnerowicz obstruction then its Berglund-H\"ubsch dual $L_{f^T}$ preserves it as well, and additionally, $L_{f^T}$ always admits a deformation $L_{f_{BP}^T}$ in its local moduli which is obstructed to admitting extremal Sasaki metrics in its whole cone.
 All these examples are either homotopy spheres or rational homology spheres.
-Let us begin with families with the topology of a rational 7-sphere.